cdondrup/petri_net/README.md

 is yet another way to provide the local KB with inital data in addition to the `param` of the action goal mentioned above.
 This is to hardcode common knowledge.
 Here we say that this net should start with a `value=5`.

-The plan of the net requires some explanaition as well.
-It show cases the genral structure and how to use loops:
+The plan of the net requires some explanation as well.
+It showcases the genral structure and how to use loops:

 ```yaml
     plan: